DeJon Gomes: 2012 season

 By the start of the 2012 season, Gomes was made the starting strong safety in place of an injured Brandon Meriweather.
 In the season opener win against the New Orleans Saints, he recorded his first pass deflection and first interception on Drew Brees.
 By Week 4 of the 2012 season, he lost the starting strong safety position to Reed Doughty.
 After Meriweather was placed on injured reserve, Gomes was made the starting strong safety again in the Week 12 win against the Dallas Cowboys, where he recovered a fumble after Josh Wilson stripped the ball and recorded six tackles.

-2013 season

 Gomes was waived during the final roster cuts before the start of the 2013 season on August 31, 2013.

 Detroit Lions

-2013 season

 Gomes was claimed off waivers by the Detroit Lions on September 1, 2013.

-2014 season

 On August 26, 2014, the Lions placed Gomes on injured reserve due to a neck and shoulder injury he suffered in the second preseason game against the Oakland Raiders when he took on a helmet-to-helmet collision with Raiders tight end Scott Simonson.
 Three days later, the Lions released him off injured reserve with an injury settlement.